I stumbled across your site about 6 weeks ago and read

 There is a very fine line between eating enough calories and

-Guidelines and Diet
+and Diet Development.

 Regular changes to your weight training program will be vital

-for continued progress independent of your goals.
+for continued progress, independent of your goals.

 exercises.
 Choose auxiliary